 How to Send an E-Mail Attachment on Your Surface

-Sending a file through the Mail app on your Surface tablet works just the opposite of saving an attached file: Instead of finding a file in an e-mail and saving it into a folder or library, you’re finding a file in a folder or library and saving it in an e-mail.
+Sending a file through the Mail app on your Surface works just the opposite of saving an attached file.
+Instead of finding a place to save an e-mailed file, you’re finding a file on your Surface and saving it inside an e-mail.

-To send a file to somebody through the Mail app, follow these steps:
+To send a file through the Mail app, follow these steps:

-Open the Mail app and create a new e-mail.
+Open the Mail app and tap the New icon.

 Choose the recipient and write your message.

-Tap the Attachment icon from the App bar, and the Windows 8 File Picker window appears.
+Tap the Attachments icon (shown in the margin), and the File Picker appears.

 Navigate to the file you’d like to send.

-Tap any folder’s name to see a list of the files stored inside.
+Tap any storage area’s name to see a list of the files stored inside.
 Don’t see the files you want?
-Tap the File Picker’s Go Up link to retreat from that folder and try again with a different folder.
+Tap the File Picker’s Go Up link to retreat from that spot and try again with a different location.

 A tap of the Attach button returns to the Mail app and attaches the file or files to your e-mail.